The 3D Kinematics of the Orion Nebula Cluster II: Mass-dependent Kinematics of the Inner Cluster: Conclusions

 \item A clockwise rotational preference in proper motions is identified in the region.

-\item The sources are found to be inversely-mass segregated, or massive stars being more scattered on the outskirts, if the Trapezium stars are excluded.
+\item The sources are found to be inversely mass segregated, or massive stars being more scattered on the outskirts, if the Trapezium stars are excluded.
 This may stem from a selection bias as we are focusing on low-mass stars closer to the ONC center.

 \item We report $4$ binary candidate systems by observing the change in radial velocity, Parenago 1837, V* V1337 Ori, V*1279 Ori, and Brun 590.
 We were able to infer the properties of the companion with a mass most likely of $\sim0.03$--$0.3~M_\odot$ and a semi-major axis most likely of less than $2$~au.